21.3.22

 CLOSE-UP of the glove in Garden Dance:

-White uni-ball Signo Broad Pigment pen for the white design on the pink glove.
+White Uni-Ball Signo Broad Pigment pen for the white design on the pink glove.

-I can think they would make a good-to-go traveling set, as they are easy to wash up with water and a big hit of color that the pigments stay strong even when mixed into acrylic medium to create texture and glazes.
+They would make a good-to-go traveling set, as they are easy to wash up with water and a big hit of color that the pigments stay strong even when mixed into acrylic medium to create texture and glazes.

 Mix the Holbein Acrylic Gouache and watercolors for a perfect marriage made in art heaven.